kensei0527/jetson_focus_analysis/README.md

    The following model files must be in place:
    - RetinaFace Pre-trained Model: Place `mobilenet0.25_Final.pth`,`Resnet50_Final.pth`, `mobilenetV1X0.25_pretrain.tar` in the `jetson_focus_analysis/weights/` directory.
 This file can be downloaded from the official RetinaFace GitHub repository. (https://drive.google.com/drive/folders/1oZRSG0ZegbVkVwUd8wUIQx8W7yfZ_ki1)
    - JAANet Weights: Download the JAANet weights from the official repository and place them in the `jaanet_weights/` directory.
-   - MLP Model for Focus Classification: Ensure that the file (e.g., `best_model2.pth`) is available in the project's root or specify its path using the `--mlp_path` argument at runtime.
+   - MLP Model for Focus Classification: Ensure that the file (e.g., `best_model.pth`) is available in the project's root or specify its path using the `--mlp_path` argument at runtime.

 4. **Build the Docker Image:**
    In the project directory, run: